animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 I didn’t eat steak, because of course they couldn’t afford it.
 Could you imagine if hospitals served grassfed, grass-finished organic steak?
 I was on a PhD student budget and spent my salary, despite savings, on mostly just steak/fish (with some Paleo leniency) and gas each month.
 But hospitals spend their wealth on drugs and chocolate Ensures.
 And that’s when my hair fell out, and my eczema started returning.
 That's point 2.
 (Glossing over the environment-setting point, nature, fresh air, hiking, camping, etc.).
 That last point, hidden in the parenthetical, deserves its own book, and might be getting one.

+#### Schools

+Let's now regress back to childhood.

+Many of the problems that exist in hospitals also exist in public and private education systems.
+Kids are being put through concentration camps.
+These environments should be more like summer camps, monasteries, or Hogwarts — filled with nature and healthy food — not Nazi prisons.
+Literally concentration camps is what our society puts kids through, pretty much by force, as if it's some law of nature that kids must endure a coercive system by the time they're 6, and give the best hours of the day to that system until they're dead, in order to facilitate their development of wisdom and utility to other people (as opposed to stress, bullying, and hurting other people through more such endless cycles of coercive systemic brainwashings and zombie-ism).

+Those environments are where we learn that some people are inferior to others, namely, students, to teachers and adults, with potentially permanent life-threatening consequences.
+And those structures disseminate to the relationships between kids.
+And the hierarchy — the kingdoms — that are built within minds reflect that system long into adulthood.

 #### Future hair losses

 My pubic hair grew back in 2021 while doing a strict steak/salmon-only diet with some Paleo leniency — it was definitely still grown back while I was doing that diet in December, 2021 — and fell out gradually.